American oystercatcher: Haematopus palliates

 The American oystercatcher is one of a few bird species that feed primarily on mollusks, although they will also eat jellyfish, worms, and insects.
 Because of their preference for mollusks, oystercatchers inhabit coastal areas that support intertidal shellfish.
 Oystercatcher bills act as strong shucking tools, used to loosen the adductor muscle (the muscle that keeps the shell closed) in the mollusks they eat.
 Once the muscle is pried loose, the shell is easily opened.

 In Florida, American oystercatchers nest in shallow scrapes in the sand or shell, often on open or sparsely vegetated beaches or spoil islands (islands developed from dredged up material).
 Oystercatchers have also been known to nest on gravel rooftops like another shorebird species, the least tern.
 Nesting begins in March and can extend through August.
 Adult males and females take turns incubating the eggs, which generally hatch between 24 and 27 days.
-Chicks are mobile and leave the nest within hours after hatching, though they remain dependant on adults for food for at least two months.
+Chicks are mobile and leave the nest within hours after hatching, though they remain dependent on adults for food for at least two months.
 Young become flight capable around 35 days.

 Habitat and Distribution

 The American oystercatcher inhabits beaches, sandbars, spoil islands, shell rakes, salt marsh, and oyster reefs.
 Oystercatchers can be found from the coasts of the northeastern U.S. down to Florida’s Gulf Coast (Nol and Humphrey 1994).
 Florida is home to both a resident breeding population and a large wintering population of American oystercatchers.
 Oystercatchers can also be found on the Caribbean coast of Central America.
 (Nol and Humphrey 1994).